 “I was watching one of them, so he told me: why are you looking me?
 Keep your head down.”

 Some group members could not understand English, thus they sat down on the ground, even though the authorities had ordered them to lie on their bellies.
 The respondent recalled that the officers beat them as a punishment until they lied down.

 As soon as all group members were laying on the ground, the authorities started kicking them and beating with batons roughly five times each.

-Reportedly the officers hit them on the head and on the lower back for about 5 minutes, after this, they apparently stopped to search for some English speaker inside the group.
+Reportedly the officers hit them on the head and on the lower back for about 5 minutes, and after this they apparently stopped to search for an English speaker in the group.
 The respondent described everyone staying silent when the authorities asked who was able to communicate in English.
-In response to the lack of reply, they started beating again for the total approximative duration of 3 minutes.
-After that the respondent admitted he could speak English, apparently hoping they would have stopped the punishment.
+In response to the lack of reply, the officers reportedly started beating the transit group again for approximately 3 minutes.
+After that the respondent admitted he could speak English, hoping they would stop the punishment.

 He was able to communicate comfortably in English, thus he tried to explain the intention of the group to seek asylum.
 He mentioned some of his own words:

 “Why do you beat us like this?
 I just need shelter and I need stay-paper here in Romania. (…) We want stay here.”

 The respondent recalled being answered something in the line of: